dayton-outar/shillings/docs/ANALYSIS/VALUATION.md

 [^1]: Page 75.
 Chapter 5. _The Art of Currency Trading_ by Brent Donnelly.
 [^2]: [Simply Wall Street.
 Company Analysis Model](https://github.com/SimplyWallSt/Company-Analysis-Model/blob/master/MODEL.markdown)
 [^3]: Page 314.
 Chapter 9. _Corporate Finance: The Core, Global Edition_ by Jonathan Berk and Peter Demarzo.
+[^4]: Page 22.
+Chapter 2. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
+[^5]: Page 599.
+Chapter 21. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
+[^6]: Page 305.
+Chapter 12. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.